 5.2.5 The Chair shall be responsible for monitoring the activities and performance of individuals appointed to various duties and to positions on Task Forces and working committees.

-5.3 The Secretariat shall be responsible for maintaining a working communications system and for ensuring the flow of information about NARALO and NARALO Task Force issues under discussion or development.
+5.3 The Secretariat shall be responsible for maintaining a working communications system, obtaining regional advice from NARALO members about new ALSes interested in joining NARALO, and for ensuring the flow of information about NARALO and NARALO Task Force issues under discussion or development.
 The Secretariat shall work with At-Large Staff to ensure support for the NARALO’s activities, including elections and communications.

 5.4 The Chair and Secretariat shall be ineligible to serve on the ALAC or ICANN's Nominating Committee during their terms of office.